 20. What is the use of the functions.php file?

-Functions.php is functional as a theme-specific plugin.
-Register navigation menus and widget areas with it, add theme support features, enqueue scripts and styles, add custom functionality, add custom post types, and hook into WordPress.
-Move functionality which ought to remain with theme changes to real plug-in instead.
+Functions.php acts as a theme-specific plugin.
+Register navigation menus and widget areas with it, add theme support features such as script enqueuing or styles inclusion, add custom functionality or post types, hook into WordPress directly or even move theme dependent functionality to actual plug-ins if appropriate.

 21. How do you add a custom menu to a theme?

-Register the menu location in functions.php with register_nav_menus(), then display it in template files using wp_nav_menu().
-With Appearance – Menus, users are then able to attach menus to registered locations.
-This separates menu structure (user-controlled) from menu location (theme-controlled).
+Register the menu location in functions.php using register_nav_menus(), then display it using template files using wp_nav_menu().
+Users are then able to assign menus directly through Appearance – Menus to individual registered locations for easy management by user or theme alike; effectively decoupling menu structure control from location controls.

 22. How do you modify the header or footer?

-To do minor modifications, generate a child theme and copy header.php or footer.php of the parent and make the necessary changes on the copy.
-To make specific changes, but not copying the whole file, action hooks such as wphead, wpfooter, or hook specific to the theme are applicable.
-Hook-based alterations are simpler and purer.
+To make small modifications, create a child theme and copy header.php or footer.php from its parent and make any necessary alterations on it.
+To make specific modifications without copying whole files, action hooks such as wpheader/wpfooter can also be utilized – hook-based modifications tend to be simpler and purer.

 23. How do you create a custom page template?